AdminTurnedDevOps/PwshDocker/docs/Delete-DockerImage.md

 # Delete-DockerImage

 ## SYNOPSIS
-Deletes one or multiple Docker containers
+Deletes one or multiple Docker images

 ## SYNTAX